H1 antagonist

 H1 antagonists, also called H1 blockers, are a class of medications that block the action of histamine at the H1 receptor, helping to relieve allergic reactions.
 Agents where the main therapeutic effect is mediated by negative modulation of histamine receptors are termed antihistamines; other agents may have antihistaminergic action but are not true antihistamines.

 In common use, the term "antihistamine" refers only to H1-antihistamines.
 Virtually all H1-antihistamines function as inverse agonists at the histamine H1-receptor, as opposed to neutral antagonists, as was previously believed.

 Medical uses

-H1-antihistamines are clinically used in the treatment of histamine-mediated allergic conditions.
+H1-antihistamines are used clinically to treat histamine-mediated allergic conditions.
 These indications may include: